When you need spiritual or emotional support through you or your loved one’s health journey, lean on the chaplains at Spectrum Health.

-Spectrum Health offers accredited units of C.P.E. through A.C.P.E. (www.acpe.edu) Clinical Pastoral Education (CPE) is experiential, theological education designed to improve the quality of spiritual care offered by chaplains or spiritual caregivers of all faith traditions and level of experience.
+We offer accredited units of CPE through ACPE The Standard in Spiritual Care & Education (acpe.edu).
+Clinical Pastoral Education (CPE) is experiential, theological education designed to improve the quality of spiritual care offered by chaplains or spiritual caregivers of all faith traditions and level of experience.

 Our CPE program uses the action-reflection action model of learning that integrates the components of spiritual care, personal and theological reflection, individual and group supervision, peer review, and supportive group process.
 The goals of the CPE program include the integration of spiritual care, theology, psychology, and other behavioral sciences.
 A unit of CPE is a minimum of 400 hours.
 300 hours are direct spiritual care with patients.

 Completed applications may be emailed to our ACPE Certified Educator, Trent Elders.